AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - ``oiio:ioproxy``
      - ptr
-     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by reading from memory rather than the file system.
+     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to a memory buffer.
    * - ``jpeg:progressive``
      - int
      - If nonzero, will write a progressive JPEG file.